 Any student's assignment that is found to violate scholastic integrity will be assigned a zero.
 The student will be placed on disciplinary probation.
 Students who have knowledge of cheating, plagiarizing, falsifying, or colluding by others in the course and hide such information may be considered guilty of the same offence.
 All work assigned in Cox College courses is expected to be done by the person to whom the work is assigned.
 Student work may be submitted to Web-based services (e.g., turinitin.com) to verify the originality of the work.

 Academic Discipline

 All students are expected to consistently exhibit scholastic integrity.
-A student who has committed an act of academic dishonesty has failed to meet a basic requirement of satisfactory academic performance.
 Academic dishonesty is relevant to the evaluation of the student's level of performance and will result in disciplinary action.